Biden warns of U.S. energy price spikes if Russia invades Ukraine - NewsBreak

 If Putin declines those offers in favor of an invasion, it would be “a war of choice” with a disastrous human toll in Ukraine and an immense cost to Russia’s standing in the international community, Biden said.

 “If Russia attacks Ukraine, it will be met with overwhelming international condemnation,” he said.
-“The world will not forget that Russia chose needless death and destruction.
-Invading Ukraine will prove to be a self-inflicted wound.
-The United States and our allies and partners will respond decisively.”
+“The world will not forget that Russia chose needless death and destruction.”

 International sanctions would be severe, Biden said, and Nord Stream 2 “will not happen” if Russia invades.